unknown-cstdio/iceball/README.md

 #### Building from source

-Install golang from [golang offical website](https://go.dev/doc/install) For building the broker, client, and proxy, go to the respective directory (e.g. iceball/broker) and run
+Install golang from [golang offical website](https://go.dev/doc/install) In go.mod, replace the last argument of last line with the path of this project For building the broker, client, and proxy, go to the respective directory (e.g. iceball/broker) and run
 ```
 go get